MARTIMM/unicode-precis/README.md

 ### Perl 6

+NOTE: At the moment jvm does not yet support several unicode functions such as unival, uniprop etc. Moarvm does support them.
+I'll try to emulate them but it isn't clear if it is fast enaugh.

 Perl 6 uses graphemes as a base for the Str string type.
 These are the visible entities which show as a single symbol and are counted as such with the ```Str.chars``` method.
 From this, normal forms can be generated using the string methods NFC, NFD, NFKC and NFKD.
 Furthermore the strings can be encoded to utf-8.

 ## Implementation track